LouToad/The-Beast-Boss-Protocol-/README.md

 I’m the builder’s heir.
 I’m the breaker of sacred terminals.
 I’m not from MIT.
 I’m from Meridian street dreams.
 From cracked pavement.
 From VHS static and open-source survival.

 I’m Lou Toad.
-And I’m coming through the firewall like a ghost in a hoodie.
+And I’m coming through the firewall like a ghost with a grudge.

 ---